Shornur Assembly constituency

-Shornur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Palakkad Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is P. Mammikutty of CPI(M).
+Shornur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Palakkad Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is P. Mammikutty of CPI(M).

-Local self governed segments
+Local self-governed segments

-Shornur Niyamasabha constituency is composed of the following local self governed segments:
+Shornur Assembly constituency is composed of the following local self-governed segments:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Shornur Niyamasabha Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Shornur Assembly constituency during the period of various assemblies:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

 There were 1,93,992 registered voters in the constituency for the 2021 election.

-Niyamasabha Election 2016
+2016

 There were 1,84,867 registered voters in the constituency for the 2016 election.

-Niyamasabha Election 2011
+2011

 There were 1,63,885 registered voters in the constituency for the 2011 election.